- Discover CSUB

-Most students request advising just before registration for the next quarter’s classes, usually in the fifth or sixth week of the quarter, usually for help with picking classes.
-Faculty cannot accommodate all the requests for individual advising they receive during this “pre-registration advising crunch,” which lasts between the fourth and seventh week of the quarter.
+Most students request advising just before registration for the next semester’s classes, usually in the eighth or ninth week of the semester, usually for help with picking classes.
+Faculty cannot accommodate all the requests for individual advising they receive during this “pre-registration advising crunch,” which lasts between the seventh and tenth week of the semester.
 In order for faculty to assist all the students who need help during the “crunch,” the Department offers group advising to most students, with a few exceptions for individual advising.

 Using the group advising format, about 20 students meet with a faculty advisor or two, along with some student peer advisors in a computer lab to choose classes.
 Students come to these sessions with a tentative schedule they have created using resources developed by the Department and available for downloading (see box on the right).
 During group advising sessions, advisors will answer student questions, check tentative schedules, troubleshoot registration problems, and monitor progress through the major and other university requirements.

 While most advising during the “crunch” can be conducted in a group setting, the Psychology faculty recognize that some advising situations require one-on-one appointments with individual advisors.
 If you request an individual appointment during this time, you should justify your request with one of the following reasons:

 - You are a student athlete (NCAA eligibility rules are complicated)